 This book is a starting point, know that you will need to deepen your knowledge in many areas.
 The hardest part when learning a new field (at least for me) is to structure your thoughts and know what you need to learn.
 Once you are aware of this list, the rest is much easier and I think this book serves this purpose well.

 Moving from Stills to Motion

-When I talked about this book to my friend (a wedding photographer), he wanted to know if the book would teach him how to add a video side to his business.
+When I talked about this book to my friend (a wedding photographer), he wanted to know if the book would teach him how to add a video side to his business to promote it Graphically.
 While he is not the target audience for the book and some good chunk of it are valid for both stills and video, I think it can be of some help, especially when it highlights clients expectations regarding the end result.